Ehlers–Danlos syndrome

 Ehlers–Danlos syndromes (EDS) are a group of 13 genetic connective tissue disorders.
-Symptoms often include loose joints, joint pain, stretchy, velvety skin, and abnormal scar formation.
+Symptoms often include loose joints; joint pain; stretchy, velvety skin; and abnormal scar formation.
 These may be noticed at birth or in early childhood.
 Complications may include aortic dissection, joint dislocations, scoliosis, chronic pain, or early osteoarthritis.
 The existing classification was last updated in 2017, when a number of rarer forms of EDS were added.

-EDS occurs due to mutations in one or more particular genes—there are 19 genes that can contribute to the condition.
+EDS occurs due to mutations in one or more of the 19 particular genes which can contribute to the condition.
 The specific gene affected determines the type of EDS, though the genetic causes of hypermobile Ehlers–Danlos syndrome (hEDS) are still unknown.
 Some cases result from a new variation occurring during early development.
 In contrast, others are inherited in an autosomal dominant or recessive manner.
 Typically, these variations result in defects in the structure or processing of the protein collagen or tenascin.

 Diagnosis is often based on symptoms, particularly hEDS, but people may initially be misdiagnosed with somatic symptom disorder, depression, or myalgic encephalomyelitis/chronic fatigue syndrome.
 Genetic testing can be used to confirm all types of EDS except hEDS, for which a genetic marker has yet to be discovered.

 A cure is not yet known, and treatment is supportive in nature.
 Physical therapy and bracing may help strengthen muscles and support joints.
 Several medications can help alleviate symptoms of EDS, such as pain and blood pressure drugs, which reduce joint pain and complications caused by blood vessel weakness.
 Some forms of EDS result in a normal life expectancy, but those that affect blood vessels generally decrease it.
 All forms of EDS can result in fatal outcomes for some patients.

-While hEDS affects at least one in 5,000 people globally, other types occur at lower frequencies.
+While EDS affects at least one in 5,000 people globally, other types occur at lower frequencies.
 The prognosis depends on the specific disorder.
 Excess mobility was first described by Hippocrates in 400 BC.
 The syndromes are named after two physicians, Edvard Ehlers and Henri-Alexandre Danlos, who described them at the turn of the 20th century.

 Types

 In 2017, 13 subtypes of EDS were classified using specific diagnostic criteria.
 According to the Ehlers–Danlos Society, the syndromes can also be grouped by the symptoms determined by specific gene mutations.
 Group A disorders are those that affect primary collagen structure and processing.
 Group B disorders affect collagen folding and crosslinking.
 Group C includes disorders of the structure and function of the myomatrix.
 Group D disorders are those that affect glycosaminoglycan biosynthesis.
-Group E disorders are characterized by defects in the complement pathway.
+Defects in the complement pathway characterize Group E disorders.
 Group F are disorders of intracellular processes, and Group G is considered to be unresolved forms of EDS.